 Letting Go of Cultural Tradition

-After learning about Adam and Eve in Genesis, Akway sent word for Didumo to come and live with him, a first step toward letting go of cultural tradition and embracing a life lived in God’s Word.
+After learning about Adam and Eve in Genesis, Akway sent word for Didumo, his wife, to come and live with him, a first step toward letting go of cultural tradition and embracing a life lived in God’s Word.

 “From the Bible, I learned that God is the beginner of marriage.
 When he created the earth, he also created Adam and Eve.
 First Adam was alone, so God said it is not good for a man to be alone,” Akway shares.